Keppel says restructuring on track, quarterly profits on the rise

-SINGAPORE - The delay in announcing the combination of Keppel Offshore & Marine (O&M) and Sembcorp Marine is due to the complex nature of the transaction but a statement will be made soon, noted Keppel chief executive Loh Chin Hua on Thursday (April 21).
+The delay in announcing the combination of Keppel Offshore & Marine (O&M) and Sembcorp Marine is due to the complex nature of the transaction but a statement will be made soon, said Keppel chief executive Loh Chin Hua at a briefing yesterday.

 "We are getting to the stage where we are dotting the i's and crossing the t's."